harshp30/YOLOandSSDImageVideoClassifier/README.md

     Below is a video demonstration of the SSD Video Classifier:

-    `Note: It is much faster and smoother then YOLO, almost real time processing.`
+    `Note: It is much faster and smoother than YOLO, almost real-time processing.`

     [![SSD Video Demo](https://img.youtube.com/vi/A3sm5UYZqm8/maxresdefault.jpg)](https://youtu.be/A3sm5UYZqm8)